kgmonteith/BonusFFB/docs/prndl.md

 # PRNDL

-This mode simulates an automatic gear shift lever, also known as a "PRNDL" shifter.
+This mode simulates an automatic gear shift lever, colloquially known as a "PRNDL" shifter.
 It includes optional effects for locking the shifter in park or neutral, a configurable number of slots, and park gear simulation for ATS/ETS2.

 ![PRNDL](images/prndl-screenshot.png)